uRosConf/unconfUROS2018/README.md

  - Sampling package that covers the need of NSIs
  - A shiny app for statistical disclosure control of tabular data (using [sdcTable](https://CRAN.R-project.org/package=missForest))
  - *Tell us your idea!*
+     - By sending a Pull Request to this repository
+     - Or by sending an e-mail to `uRos2018 at CBS dot nl`

 ## unconfUROS Programme